Rezzadty/realearn-cpp/README.md

 Relearning C++

-In this repository, I want to revisit and relearn the concepts I studied during my early days in college, mostly from the first and second semesters.
+In this repository, I want to revisit and relearn the concepts of C++ that I studied during my early days in college, mostly from the first and second semesters.